Marty0001/Customizable-Music-Visualizer/README.md

-Personal mp3-player project with the goal of adding as much customizability to audio visualization as possible.
+mp3-player project with the goal of adding as much customizability to audio visualization as possible.

 To run, use 'pip install -r requirements.txt', change the PLAYLIST file name in main.py if needed, and it should be good to go by running main.py